CMS Modified NCD 206 for Hernia Support Corsets and Trusses, Effective March 7, 2026 — Here's What Billing Teams Need to Know

-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 206, the National Coverage Determination governing Medicare coverage of corsets used as hernia supports, effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 206, the National Coverage Determination governing Medicare coverage of corsets and trusses used as hernia supports, with an effective date of March 7, 2026.
+This policy does not list specific HCPCS codes, so your billing team needs to verify code assignment through your Medicare Administrative Contractor.

 Quick-Reference Table